Cote-ML/Ranked-Outlier-Space-Stratification/README.md

 # Ranked-Outlier-Space-Stratification

-Optimized, numpy-coded package which takes any NxM data array and stratifies data by levels of outlierness.
+Optimized, **non-parametric**, numpy-coded package which takes any NxM data array and stratifies data by levels of outlierness.
+It will dynamically determine the amount of outlier strata by itself, depending on the underlying data.

 Higher valued labels = more of an outlier / "more strange"